11 Beam Deflection

 Click to expand

 A problem is statically indeterminate if there are more unknown support reactions than there are equilibrium equations to solve for them.
-We have seen statically indeterminate problems in Section 5.5 and Section 6.3.
-In both sections we used a similar method to solve statically indeterminate problems where we took advantage of our knowledge of deformation in order to solve for one of the reaction forces before using equilibrium equations to find the others.
+These problems were introduced in Section 5.5 and Section 6.3.
+In both sections, to solve statically indeterminate problems we took advantage of our knowledge of deformation to solve for one of the reaction forces before using equilibrium equations to find the others.
 We’ll do something similar here.
-We may use either an integration method similar to that of Section 11.1 or a superposition method similar to that of Section 11.3.
+We may use either an integration method like that used in Section 11.1 or a superposition method like that used in Section 11.3.

 In Section 11.1 we cut a cross-section and found the internal bending moment as a function of x, M = f(x).
-We integrated this twice to determine the equation of the elastic curve.
-For statically indeterminate problems, we will write our moment equation as a function of both x and A, where A is the unknown force at the redundant support.
-After integrating this equation twice we will have three unknowns, but also three boundary conditions.
-We will therefore be able to solve for the redundant reaction force and then use equilibrium equations to solve for the other reactions.
+This was integrated twice to determine the equation of the elastic curve.
+For statically indeterminate problems, we’ll write the moment equation as a function of both x and A, where A is the unknown force at the redundant support.
+Integrating this equation twice results in three unknowns, but also three boundary conditions.
+These unknowns and boundary conditions enable us to solve for the redundant reaction force, and then we can use equilibrium equations to solve for the other reactions.
 See Example 11.6.

 This method works well for beams with a single continuous load.
-While it can be used for more complex loads, it quickly becomes complicated and time consuming.
-For these problems it is generally better to use superposition.
+While it can be used for more complex loads, it quickly becomes complicated and time-consuming.
+For these cases superposition is recommended.

-Then replace the redundant reaction and determine the deflection due to this reaction and the point that the reaction is applied.
+Then replace each redundant reaction and determine the resulting deflection where the reaction is applied.
 Since there is actually a support here, the total deflection must be zero.
 Sum both deflections and set them equal to zero.
-This will allow you to calculate the value of the redundant support.
-Once this is known the other reaction loads can be determined using equilibrium.
+This enables you to calculate the value of the redundant support.
+Once this is known, the other reaction loads can be determined using equilibrium.
 See Example 11.7 for a demonstration.

 Note that some problems may involve multiple redundant reactions.
-In such cases, remove all redundant reactions and determine the deflection due to the external loads at every point that a reaction was removed.
-Then replace the redundant reactions one at a time and determine the deflection due to each load at every point that a reaction was removed.
+In such cases remove all redundant reactions and determine the deflection from the external loads at every point where a reaction was removed.
+Then replace the redundant reactions one at a time and determine the deflection from each load at every point where a reaction was removed.
 As before, the total deflection at each of these points must be zero.
 Sum the deflection at each point and set it equal to zero.
-There will be one equation for every redundant reaction and so all redundant reactions can be calculated.
+There will be one equation for every redundant reaction, and so all redundant reactions can be calculated.

 Click to expand

-In Section 9.2 we learned how to use the section modulus to design a beam to meet bending stress specifications.
+Section 9.2 showed us how to use the section modulus to design a beam to meet bending stress specifications.
 In practice, beams must also meet specifications for shear stress and deflection.
-Limitations will be placed on all three of these criteria and we must design our beams to meet all three simultaneously.
-We’ll begin with rectangular cross-sections and then move on to W beams.
+Limitations are placed on all three of these criteria, and we must design our beams to meet all three simultaneously.
+We’ll begin with rectangular cross-sections and then move on to standard beams using Appendix A.

-As in Section 9.2, problems involving rectangular cross-sections will typically relate the base and height of the cross-section such that we only need to determine one dimension.
-Previously we designed the cross-section to resist bending stress using:
+As in Section 9.2, problems involving rectangular cross-sections typically relate the base and height of the cross-section such that only one dimension must be determined.
+Previously we designed the cross-section to resist bending stress using

 \[ S_{\min }=\frac{M_{\max }}{\sigma_{allow}}=\frac{I}{c} \]

-We now have three different dimensions—one required to not exceed the maximum bending stress, one required to not exceed the maximum shear stress, and one required to not exceed the maximum deflection.
-Since we must not exceed any of these limitation, we select the largest of our three potential answers.
+You now have three different dimensions: one required to not exceed the maximum bending stress, one required to not exceed the maximum shear stress, and one required to not exceed the maximum deflection.
+Since none of these limitations may be exceeded, select the largest of the three potential answers.
 See Example 11.8 for a demonstration.

-Next determine the equation for the maximum deflection of the beam under the given loading conditions.
+Next determine the equation for the beam’s maximum deflection under the given loading conditions.
 As before, use superposition and Appendix B whenever possible.
-Set the maximum allowable deflection equal to this equation and solve for the minimum required area moment of inertia, \(I_{\min }\).
+Set the maximum allowable deflection equal to this equation and solve for the minimum required second moment of area, \(I_{\min }\).
 Now select the lightest beam from Appendix A that meets both \(S_{\min }\) and \(I_{\min }\).

 Summary